nahla-naz/Passport-KYC-Challenge/README.md

 2. To test :

-Go to the Swagger URL to test with different Passport document images : " http://localhost:8000/docs " (Change IP and PORT in CONFIG.ini file if needed)
+Go to the Swagger URL to test with different Passport document images : " http://localhost:8000/docs " (Change IP and Port in CONFIG.ini file if needed)

 3. Result image saved as "BASE64_OUTPUT.png" in working directory.